ZeroCool-85/ReactNativeBoilerplate/README.md

 # ReactNativeBoilerplate

+Already included:
+* redux
+* react-navigation
+* react-native-config
-Already includes redux, react-navigation and preprated sagas packages
+* preprated for sagas install

 ## Install and running the app